Fintech Digital Marketing: How to Test Channels and Generate Leads

 Channel #3: Email marketing & automation

-In the B2C world, one fintech company that does a job with email marketing is Nude.
+In the B2C world, one fintech company that does a great job with email marketing is Nude.
 Every week, they send a newsletter called Adultish, where they share relevant information for people buying their first home:

 In the B2B world, one company that does newsletters well is Cognism.
-In terms of email marketing automation, it’s harder to find examples.
+In terms of email campaign automation, it’s harder to find examples.
 However, in this webinar with two other financial services companies, the marketers explain what has and has not worked for them with email automation:

 Panel Event: How Important is Email Marketing in B2B Fintech?